Skip to content

 Change, or Die

-All of this may serve to remind us that our Being is in need of vitality, excitement, passion, meaning, purpose, tears, laughter, rage, and, most importantly, love.
+This is a call to embrace vitality and the full spectrum of being: excitement, passion, meaning, purpose, tears, laughter, rage, and, above all, love.
 None of these exist without a willingness to change.

 Change, or die.